xhongyi/toybrick/Plotting-script-bitvector/README.md

 - new_results2
 - fp_result

-all contain plotting code for creating plots used in the SHD paper.
+All contain plotting code for creating plots used in the SHD paper.
 In all directories, you can compile the figures by simples running,

     make